Flagship case study

 17 / Next improvements

-• Run a deeper accessibility pass on map controls, keyboard alternatives, focus order, and mobile field-entry forms.
+• Run deeper accessibility checks on map controls, focus order, and mobile forms.

 Next step